narner/UrsusHTTP/README.md

 Things that would make this codebase nicer:

-- [ ] Test cases where the ship disconnects.
 - [ ] Test `AckRequest`, `UnsubscribeRequest`, `DeleteRequest` properly.
 - [ ] Add `kebab-case` instance for [`JSONDecoder.KeyDecodingStrategy`](https://developer.apple.com/documentation/foundation/jsondecoder/keydecodingstrategy) (there does exist a `snake_case` instance).
 - [ ] Write Combine publishers for pokes and subscribes (see the [donnywals writeup](https://www.donnywals.com/using-promises-and-futures-in-combine/)).
 Should be able to include type safe JSON decoding as part of this work.